k-mc-k/WordPress_Install/README.md

 WordPress install with Ubuntu 16.04

 ## Getting Started
-These instructions will help you install and deploy WordPress using the command line in a few easy steps provided you have all the prerequisites.
+These instructions will help you install and deploy WordPress using the command line in a few easy steps, provided you have all the prerequisites.

 ### Prerequisites
-Please ensure you have installed and configured Ubuntu 16.04 Server with a static ip address, ssh open and an internet connection prior to starting this WordPress Install tutorial
+Please ensure you have installed and configured Ubuntu 16.04 Server with a static ip address, ssh open and an internet connection prior to starting

 ### Installing
 ```